victorraft/CSTV_Challenge/README.md

 When running in Android 12 the Splash screen will not show the logo, if you launch the app from inside Android Studio.
 This is an issue with Android's [SplashScreen library](https://developer.android.com/guide/topics/ui/splash-screen) and the bug is tracked [here](https://issuetracker.google.com/issues/205021357?pli=1).
 This issue does not happen if you run the app from the device launcher.

 ## Next steps
-Since this was done in the short span of a week, it's needless to say there is still much to be improved in the project.
 Some of the ideas for future improvement are:
-- Writing more tests.
 - Break the `app`, `common`, `match_list` and `match_details` packages into their own separate modules.
-- Rewriting the UI layer with [Jetpack Compose](https://developer.android.com/jetpack/compose).